 ESL Open Learning Centre (OLC)

 OLC offers FREE English language support for any registered York University student who is currently learning English as a second or additional language in the ESL program or is currently enrolled in academic undergraduate or graduate degree programs.
 OLC tutors/ language facilitators are experienced instructors of the credited ESL program of York.
-This year we are offering one-on-one online assignment help sessions, small group discussions, presentation practice, and virtual ESL café.
+This year we are offering one-on-one online assignment help sessions, small group discussions, presentation practice, theme classes/workshops, and virtual ESL café.

 Students can book Presentation Practice sessions with us, or professors can contact us for small group sessions if their students are working on group presentations.
 Students can bring their presentation assignments for extra help with research, outlining, organization and delivery practice.
 Students are encouraged to upload their slides and assignments as an attachment when making an appointment, so that they can receive constructive feedback from OLC facilitators and rehearse their online presentations in their meeting.